-Residents will receive a salary of \$35,000.
+Residents will receive a salary of \$40,000.
 Residents will receive three weeks of vacation.
-In the case of the school rotation placements, holidays must be taken in December 2022 (2 weeks) and March 2023 (1 week).
+In the case of the school rotation placements, the majority of holidays must be taken in December 2024 (2 weeks) and March 2025 (1 week).
 In the case of community rotation placements, residents can take their vacation as coordinated with their placements.